tktracker/IntuneDocs/intune/enrollment/troubleshoot-android-enrollment.md

 ## Apps on Android devices

-### Unapproved Google Play for Work store apps aren't being removed from the Mobile Apps page in Intune
-This is expected behavior.

-### Managed Google Play apps aren't being reported under the Discovered Apps blade in the Intune portal
-This is expected behavior.

 ### Managed Google Play apps that aren't deployed through Intune are displayed in the work profile
 System apps can be enabled in the work profile by the device OEM at the time that the work profile is created.
 This isn't controlled by the MDM provider.